Neuroscience Program CurriculumContents of this document:

 Students are admitted to candidacy for the Ph.D. degree after completing the course and seminar requirements and passing a qualifying examination given by the advisory committee by the end of the second year of training.

 All Ph.D. students in the Neuroscience Program are awarded financial support (living stipend and tuition waver) for the duration of their thesis work, provided their progress is satisfactory.
-First year students are supported by the Neuroscience Program (The stipend amount is $26,000 for the 2012-2013 academic year).
+First year students are supported by the Neuroscience Program (The living stipend amount is $27,000 for the 2016-2017 academic year).
 After their first year, students are supported from individual departmental resources, by graduate training grants (in genetics, developmental biology, and cancer research), or by research or teaching assistantships.
 Stipend levels, regardless of the source of support, are the same in all participating departments.